 - The terms of the policy will thus govern when you are entitled to benefits, what you will need to establish your entitlement, etc.

-An LTC policy will begin paying for care according to the terms of the policy.
+A long term care insurance policy will begin paying for care according to the terms of the policy.
 This can vary by contract:

 - In some cases, occasional help at home to assist with activities of daily living can trigger payments.

-- It may require a more moderate level of need, such as a the need for regular in-home care.
+- It may require a more moderate level of need, such as the need for regular in-home care.

 - It may require meeting a higher standard based on inability, similar to Social Security’s threshold.